Users and Security

 - Database: The name of the Google Cloud SQL database instance.

-- SSL: SSL connections to Google Cloud SQL are not supported; leave this box unchecked.
+SSL: If checked, enables an SSL connection; however, SSL connections to Google Cloud SQL are not supported by default.

 Google Cloud SQL does not support

 CREATE TABLE AS SELECT statements, so you must use the